Harshal809/drugs-dsu/README.md

 # Drugs Assistant - Full Stack Application
+**Problem Statement**

+The process of drug discovery is time-consuming, expensive, and often inefficient, with a high rate of failure in clinical trials.
+Traditional methods rely heavily on trial and error, requiring years of research and significant financial investment.
+Additionally, the complexity of biological systems and the vast chemical space make it challenging to identify promising drug candidates efficiently.
+Generative AI, with its ability to analyze large datasets, predict molecular interactions, and generate novel compounds, has the potential to revolutionize this process.
+However, there is a lack of accessible, user-friendly tools that leverage generative AI to assist researchers in accelerating drug discovery while reducing costs and improving success rates.
+This application addresses these challenges by providing:
+AI-Augmented Discovery: Integration with Google Gemini and specialized chemistry APIs to predict compound properties and generate novel structures
-A comprehensive full-stack application for AI-powered drug discovery and pharmaceutical research, featuring molecular visualization, predictive analytics, and real-time collaboration tools.
+Visualization Tools: Interactive molecular viewers and editors to intuitively explore chemical space Collaboration Features: Real-time sharing of research findings among team members Knowledge Integration: Aggregation of relevant pharmaceutical news and research A comprehensive full-stack application for AI-powered drug discovery and pharmaceutical research, featuring molecular visualization, predictive analytics, and real-time collaboration tools.

 ![image](https://github.com/user-attachments/assets/a770845b-aefb-4295-9480-196e4e219bbe)